BoLS logo Today's Tabletop & RPG News

 These are khajit cat people who were created by the Cat Lord to blend the qualities of humanoids and cats.
 Tabaxi took that idea and ran with it, either acting a little feline or rebelling entirely and living as other folk do.
 Which is also very catlike if you know any.

 They can pick from either +2/+1 or +1/+1/+1 to their ability scores.
 And like any good cat, they are perfectly suited to whatever they’re doing at the time.
 Every class benefits from increased mobility.
 Go wild.
-But also don’t hit the catnip too hard.
+But also, don’t hit the catnip too hard.

 Tiefling

 Tieflings you might recognize from your favorite piece of fan art for any D&D campaign that’s live-streamed on the air.
-It seems like a requirement to have one of these descendants of feinds, who come in an array of colors and horn styles.
+It seems like a requirement to have one of these descendants of fiends, who come in an array of colors and horn styles.

 Tortle